-Collaborative contracting currently delivers best results in long-term, large-scale projects.
-Contracting models are, however, becoming increasignly accessible for smaller projects in Australia, for example through the increasing influence of the NEC suite of contracts.
+Collaborative contracting currently delivers the best results in long-term, large-scale projects.
+Contracting models are, however, becoming increasingly accessible for smaller projects in Australia, for example through the increasing influence of the NEC suite of contracts.

 In our experience, parties get the most out of collaborative contracting in projects that are difficult to price, have an unpredictable scope, or are ongoing, so that the benefits of innovation, experimentation and good working relationships can be fully realised.[1,2]

-If you have any questions around how to develop or incorporate collaborative contracting on projects, please contact us at Morrissey Law + Advisory.
+If you have any questions about how to develop or incorporate collaborative contracting on projects, please contact us at Morrissey Law + Advisory.